-26 Jul 7 outreach email mistakes you need to stop making
+26 Jul 7 outreach email mistakes and how to avoid them

-According to HubSpot’s State of Inbound report, 42% of salespeople report that prospecting is the most difficult part of the sales process.
-Between researching influencers to contact and drafting a pitch, a lot of effort goes into your sending your outreach emails.
+42% of salespeople report that prospecting is the most difficult part of the sales process, according to HubSpot’s State of Inbound report.
+Between researching contacts and drafting a pitch, a lot of effort goes into outreach emails.
 Now, imagine the inbox of the person you’re trying to reach.
 They have to spend time sifting through several outreach emails exactly like yours.
-So, how do you write a message that will help your hard work avoid that trash folder?
+So, how do you write a message that will help you avoid the trash folder?

 Let’s take a look at a great example: